 What is animal health intelligence?

-We view animal health intelligence as the combination of disease intelligence, welfare intelligence and food-producing industry intelligence.
+I view animal health intelligence as the combination of disease intelligence, welfare intelligence and food-producing industry intelligence.

 Disease intelligence, according to the Food and Agriculture Organization of the United Nations , includes: